JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 | Canada Water | 1,046 |
 | __Total:__ | __5,793__ |

-This mammoth development pipeline of 5,793 new homes doesn't even include the housing Notting Hill already owns in Southwark; for example, the St James Place estate in Bermondsey is owned by Notting Hill, where it was recently [branded](https://twitter.com/Leo_Pollak/status/817366264486252544) a 'predatory, rogue landlord' by the local ward councillor, after it implemented a [series of rent hikes and eviction threats](http://www.southwarknews.co.uk/news/housing-association-slammed-nightmare-scenario-eviction-threat-bermondseys-st-james-estate/).
+This mammoth development pipeline of 5,793 new homes doesn't even include the housing Notting Hill already owns in Southwark; for example, the St James Place estate in Bermondsey, where Notting Hill was recently [branded](https://twitter.com/Leo_Pollak/status/817366264486252544) a 'predatory, rogue landlord' by the local ward councillor, after it implemented a [series of rent hikes and eviction threats](http://www.southwarknews.co.uk/news/housing-association-slammed-nightmare-scenario-eviction-threat-bermondseys-st-james-estate/).

 ## Former Notting Hill Exec spills beans on CEO
 Last week, the Steve Hilditch from the Labour Housing Group [spilled the beans](https://redbrickblog.wordpress.com/2017/01/07/one-article-does-not-wipe-the-slate-clean/) on Notting Hill and its predatory activities.
 Steve is a former Notting Hill board executive, who resigned as a result of the Trust's change in direction and priorities.
 He points out that Notting Hill's CEO, Kate Davies, was a [fellow](http://www.centreforsocialjustice.org.uk/about-us/csj-fellows/kate-davies) of the [Centre for Social Justice](http://www.centreforsocialjustice.org.uk/) - the conservative think tank set up and chaired by Iain Duncan Smith, which conceived the idea of both affordable rent and right-to-buy for housing association tenants.